BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

 .. code:: python

    import pandas as pd
    from dwca.read import DwCAReader

    with DwCAReader('gbif-results.zip') as dwca:
       # Check the core file of the Archive  (Occurrence, Taxon, ...)
       print("Core type is: {}".format(dwca.descriptor.core.type))

       # As the core file is an Occurrence, stored in temporary folder
-        path = dwca.absolute_temporary_path('occurrence.txt')
+      occurrence_path = dwca.absolute_temporary_path('occurrence.txt')

+      # There's a descriptor object that gives details about occurrence.txt
+      # Those details will be needed by pd.read_csv
+      occurrence_descriptor = dwca.descriptor.core

-        # read the core as dataframe (No headers available in the csv-file)
+      # read the core data file as a DataFrame
-        core_df = pd.read_csv(path, delimiter=dwca.descriptor.core.fields_terminated_by, header=None, parse_dates=True)
+      core_df = pd.read_csv(occurrence_path,

-        # Get the header names from the DwCAReader headers
-        core_df.columns = dwca.descriptor.core.short_headers
+                            delimiter=occurrence_descriptor.fields_terminated_by,
+                            skiprows=occurrence_descriptor.lines_to_ignore,
+                            names=occurrence_descriptor.short_headers,
+                            header=None,

+                            parse_dates=True)

       # All Pandas functionalities are now available on the core_df DataFrame

 As a small example, some applications on the ``core_df``: